Standard Online Coaching

 If you’re a minor, we require your parent/guardian to give legal consent.
 While there isn’t a hard limit on the minimum, we’ll only accept you after you’ve entered Tanner Stage 4 on the puberty scale.

-I’ve been sedentary all my life and worried that I am not strong enough to do the barbell lifts.
+I’ve been sedentary all my life.
+I'm worried that I am not strong enough to do the barbell lifts.

-Even if you’ve been sedentary all your life, we’ll find your baseline of strength and slowly work up from there.
+Even if you’ve been sedentary all your life, we’ll find your baseline of strength and gradually work up from there.
 The weights that you will start with will be established on your first session.
-If needed, a lighter barbell, broomstick or even just bodyweight can be used to start with – we’ll find a weight that you can manage and safely perform the lift and we’ll progress from there.
-If you have further questions, please feel free to contact us at email@example.com.
+If needed, a lighter barbell, broomstick or even just bodyweight can be used to start with – you’ll start with a weight that you can safely and correctly perform the lift.
+You’ll progress from there on subsequent training sessions.
+If you have further questions, please feel free to contact us at firstname.lastname@example.org.

 What equipment is required?